 Finding affordable real estate and apartments for rent in Paradise can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.

-Certain items on your wish list like shopping, restaurants, nightlife and proximity to public transportation are all important factors to search for.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
 Having said that, perhaps the most important metric to consider when contemplating a move to Paradise is real estate affordability.
-The median home price for Paradise homes is $200,900, which is 50.9% lower than the California average.
-If we take a closer look at the affordability of homes in Paradise, we’ll see that the home price to income ratio is 4.2, which is 34.4% lower than the California average.
-Knowing if your home will appreciate on a long term or even a short term basis should be factored into your decision making.
-An increase in your home’s value can be a good way to generate tax-free equity that can create long term financial security.
-In the past year, appreciation rates for homes in the Paradise area were 6.8% and 5 year appreciation rates were 9.1%.
+Median real estate prices in Paradise come in at $200,900, which is 50.9% lower than the California average.
+The home price to income ratio compares the median home prices to the median household income.
+In Paradise, the home price to income ratio is 4.2, which is 34.4% lower than the California average.